 AgriWebb makes it simple for you to monitor your Paddock grazing intensity, Grazing days remaining and your stocking rate.

-It all starts with setting a mob’s Animal Units when you create the mob or updating their Animal Unit information.
+It all starts with setting livestock’s Animal Units when you create the livestock or updating their Animal Unit information.
 In AgriWebb you are able to choose between Dry Sheep Equivalent, Livestock Units and Adult Equivalent as your preferred standard livestock measurement unit.

 Check out our full guide to Animal Units to learn how to select the default unit for your operation.

-The Grazing plan will be updated each time a mob is moved into a paddock.
+The Grazing plan will be updated each time livestock is moved into a paddock.
 Avoid overgrazing by inputting Feed on Offer (FOO), Pasture growth rates, supplementary feed, Animal Units and your target minimum FOO.

-Create a Grazing plan by moving a mob to a new paddock.
+Create a Grazing plan by moving livestock to a new paddock.
 Make sure to press Next to open the grazing plan.
 Fill out the required details, press Save to finalise your changes.

 Make sure you check out our article on Feed on Offer to learn how to quickly and easily update FOO, pasture growth rates and minimum FOO.